rfay/ddev/docs/content/users/configuration/config.md

 | -- | -- | --
 | :octicons-globe-16: global | `false` | Can be `true` or `false`.

-When `true`, `ddev-router` will bind on all network interfaces instead of only `localhost`, exposing DDEV projects to your local network.
-If you set this to `true`, consider setting `omit_containers: ["dba"]` so phpMyAdmin is not available.
+When `true`, the router will bind on all network interfaces instead of only `localhost`, exposing DDEV projects to your local network.
+This is sometimes used to share projects on a local network, see [Sharing Your Project](../topics/sharing.md).

 ## `router_http_port`